Interactions of two and three mesons including higher partial waves from lattice QCD: Fitting the spectrum

 We draw several global conclusions from the results in the tables. \begin{enumerate} \item[a.]
 The values of $\chi^2_{\rm red}$ for the best fits are generally reasonable, although always larger than unity.
-Such values are usual in spectroscopy studies, and may indicate the relevance of neglected systematic uncertainties, e.g., discretization effects, or exponentially suppressed effects in the quantization condition.
+Such values are typical in the analysis of lattice spectra~\cite{Fischer:2020jzp,Hansen:2020otl,Brett:2021wyd}, and may indicate the relevance of neglected systematic uncertainties, e.g., discretization effects, or exponentially suppressed effects in the quantization condition.
 Goodness of fit becomes poorer for lighter pion masses, possibly indicating a reduction in the range of validity of our truncated threshold expansions. \item[b.]
-The inclusion of $d$-wave interactions yields a better description of the data, as shown by the smaller $\chi^2_{\rm red}$ compared to fits of type 2.
+The inclusion of two- and three-particle $d$-wave interactions yields a better description of the data, as shown by the smaller $\chi^2_{\rm red}$ compared to fits of type 2.
 This result is particularly striking as the levels included in this fit type are those in the trivial irreps, which are the least sensitive to $d$-wave interactions.
-Were we to attempt a fit to all irreps without including the $d$-wave terms, a significantly higher $\chi^2_{\rm red}$ would result, as shown by the significance of the parameter $D_0$ in the fits in which it is included. \item[c.]
+Were we to attempt a fit to all irreps without including the $d$-wave terms, a significantly higher $\chi^2_{\rm red}$ would result, as shown by the significance of the parameter $D_0$ in the fits in which it is included.
+We will further elaborate on these points when discussing fits to the kaon spectra. \item[c.]
 The results for $M_\pi a_0^{\pi\pi}$ and $M_\pi^2 a_0^{\pi\pi} r_0^{\pi\pi}$ are consistent across all five fits on all ensembles (with the fit 1 result for $M_\pi^2 a_0^{\pi\pi} r_0^{\pi\pi}$ on the N203 ensemble being the only outlier), indicating that we are obtaining a consistent description of the two-particle interactions from two- and three-pion levels. \item[d.]
 A comparison of the results of fits 1 and 4 suggests that the addition of the three-particle levels improves the precision with which we can extract two-particle interactions, most notably for the $d$-wave parameter $D_0^{\pi\pi}$. \item[e.]
 The minimal fits (fit 3) have essentially the same $\chi^2_{\rm red}$ as those of fits 4 and 5, and the results for $z^2$ (in fit 4) and $B_2$ (in fit 5) are consistent with unity and zero, respectively.
 Thus we conclude that the minimal description is adequate for our dataset, and use the parameters from this fit in our investigation of quark-mass dependence in the following subsection. \end{enumerate}

 We close this section by showing the results of two additional fits to the N203 ensemble that motivate the choice of fits presented above.
 First, we test whether the $s$-wave parameters in $\kdf$ that we previously set to zero, $\cK_{\df,3}^{\rm iso,2}$ and $\cK_A$, are relevant for a description of our data.
 We use the ensemble with the heaviest pion mass for this test, since these parameters are of higher order in the chiral expansion than those we keep in our standard fits.
 We show in \Cref{tab:fitfullpiN203} the result of a fit in which all ten parameters in both the two- and three-particle interactions are turned on.
 We observe that the additional parameters do not lead to a reduction in $\chi^2_{\rm red}$, but do lead to much larger uncertainties in the fit parameters associated with $s$-wave interactions.
 Since we have not added additional $d$-wave parameters, we expect the results for these parameters to be unchanged, which is confirmed by the fit.
 Not visible from the table is the fact that the correlation between the additional fit parameters is substantial.
 We conclude that there is no need to include the additional parameters in order to represent our data.